humio/humio-operator/docs/api.md

         <td><b>humioHeadlessServiceAnnotations</b></td>
         <td>map[string]string</td>
         <td>
-          HumioHeadlessAnnotations is the set of annotations added to the Kubernetes Headless Service that is used for traffic between Humio pods<br/>
+          HumioHeadlessServiceAnnotations is the set of annotations added to the Kubernetes Headless Service that is used for traffic between Humio pods<br/>
         </td>
         <td>false</td>